ffanzhang/vim-airline-stopwatch/README.md

 ```

 # Caveats
-- Since this plugin is updating the statusline pretty frequently, expect heavy
+- Since this plugin is updating the status line pretty frequently, expect heavy
   CPU usage.
-One thing we can do to decrease this percentage is to slow down
+One thing we can do to decrease this usage is to slow down
   polling by increasing g:airline#extensions#stopwatch#polling_period.
 - This plugin is only designed to time things within a few minutes, we might
   expect memory leak if running for a prolonged period of time.